 49 According to available estimates, in 1999 the average annual market price for oil accounted for USD 19/barrel, while according to SCC statistics, the average annual producer export price made up just 13 USD.
 The overall annual capital flight in the oil sector roughly acounted for USD 7.5-8 bn.
-As of October 1999, capitalization of the sector accounted for some USD 4-5 bn.
+As of October 1999, capitaliztion of the sector accounted for some USD 4-5 bn.
 At the same time the outflow of foreign investors once again intensified between winter to spring 1999.
 Overall it meant a new modification of property structure in the sector (given that at a certain moment the amount of exported capital proved to be sufficient to acquire the whole sector).

 The analogous process was also characteristic of the metallurgical sector (that also experienced a sharp intesification of property reallocation in 1999-00.
 Given that in the oil sector the mobilization of resources to consolidate control becam possible thanks to the price rise since March 1999, in the metallurgical sector the sources of resources for consolidation (reallocation) of property were related to a sharp fall in costs in USD equivalent after August 1998 along with the maintenance of stable prices.
-So, the following features became characteristic for this particular process; supplanting of foreigners, acquisition at very low prices (which was impossible in 1996-97), insiders' (managers and co-owners-partners) active role), and an active use of such instruments as bankruptcy and debt schemes.
+So, the following features became characteristic for this particular process; supplanting of foreigners, acquisition at very low prices (which was impossible in 1996-97), insiders' (managers and coowners-partners) active role), and an active use of such instruments as bankruptcy and debt schemes.

-companies' stock, arrest of stock packages for debts or sales of single packages in the frame of official bankruptcy procedures.
+period witnessed such typical moves as compulsory sales of enterprises' stock, attempts to get rid of non-liquid an unprofitable assets, voluntary settlements of loans using industrial companies' stock, arrest of stock packages for debts or sales of single packages in the frame of official bankruptcy procedures.